In some cases, we earn commissions from affiliate links in our posts.

 Queens of Mystery – If you enjoy light mysteries, definitely give this new Acorn TV Original a try.
 Young and single detective Mattie has just been promoted to DS status, and she's assigned to her hometown of Wildemarsh where her three mystery-writing aunts live.
 Though she does her best to keep them out of her cases, it never seems to work.
 Check out our full Queens of Mystery review or our interview with Julie Graham.

-Agatha Christie's Marple – Acorn TV's parent company, RLJ Entertainment, holds a substantial percentage of the rights to Agatha Christie's works, so it makes sense that this would be the place to get your Marple fix.
+Agatha Christie's Marple – Acorn TV's parent company, RLJ Entertainment, holds a substantial percentage of the rights to Agatha Christie's works, so it makes sense that this would be a good place to get your Marple fix.
 This series features Geraldine McEwan and Julia McKenzie in the iconic role.